 So far, I have thought that the former class of radioactive waste had found its future home in an old salt mine named Konrad in Lower Saxony.
 Now Baden-Württemberg's environmental minister of the Green Party warns that the capacity of 300,000 cubic meters of the mine in northern Germany may not be sufficient to store all containers with low to medium level radioactivity.
 At the former Nuclear Research Center Karlsruhe alone, 13,000 containers wait for their final home.
 There are many more stored in so-called Zwischenlager at nuclear power reactor sites.
 These interim storage facilities are authorized for 40 years.
 Nevertheless, a court in the state of Schleswig-Holstein recently declared radioactive storage at the former reactor site of Brunsbüttel illegal due to deficiencies in the protection against terrorist attacks.
-Indeed security measures are not better at other Zwischenlager.
+Indeed, security measures are not better than those of other Zwischenlager.

 The second note in the BZ concerned our Swiss neighbors and the storage of high-level radioactive waste.
 In the late 1990ies, Red Baron observed the research efforts of some Swiss physics colleagues in a lab below the Jura mountains.
 They were trying to confirm that the geological formation of opalinus clay presents a safe enclosure for storing high-level radioactive waste over extremely long periods.
-Here I gave my opinion about the "safe" storage of waste containing deadly Plutonium.
+Here, I gave my opinion about the "safe" storage of waste containing deadly Plutonium.

 Since then, a special task force has started searching for disposal sites in Switzerland.
-Now I read that the search for a final storage site will not be finished in 2020 but instead delayed until 2027.
+Now, I read that the search for a final storage site will not be finished in 2020 but will be delayed until 2027.
 Such a delay is politically highly welcome, with many possible sites located in the High Rhine Valley close to the border with Germany.
 Presently a couple of minor issues mar German-Swiss relations as the fly-over noise of planes from Zürich Airport and the bank secret concerning untaxed German money in Switzerland.
 Apparently, politicians consider those issues more manageable than a proposal for a storage site for highly radioactive material close to the German border.

-A presentation of possible storage sites for high-level radioactive waste in Switzerland
+A presentation of possible storage sites for high-level radioactive waste in Switzerland close to the German border (©Badische Zeitung in 2010) |

 *